 How to increase your site traffic, the old-fashioned way

 You just launched a beautiful new website.
 Everything is optimized, and metadata is in place.
 So now what?
 Just because it’s built, does not necessarily mean people will flock to it.
-There are all sorts of SEO tips you can do if you are tech savvy, but I’d like to focus on some old-school, no budget tactics.
+There are all sorts of SEO tips you can add if you are tech savvy, but I’d like to focus on some old-school, no budget tactics.
 These methods are tried and true and should be included in your online marketing plan.
-Think of your website as your ever-changing, electronic brochure, your calling card and, in many cases, one of the reasons why your customers are working with you.
+Think of your website as your ever-changing calling card and, in many cases, one of the reasons why your customers are working with you.
 Your website contains a wealth of information and visuals that illustrate who you are, what you do and what value you bring to your customers.
 That said, an ongoing plan to keep visitors engaged with your site is beneficial.
 Here are 10 ideas to help you increase site traffic, provide value and connect with your visitors.

-- Increase content.
+- Analyze content.
 People come to your site to learn about something, confirm something or reaffirm a decision.
 Pay attention to the search terms visitors use, monitor what pages they do (and more importantly, don’t) visit and begin to identify content that could add value to their user experience.

 - Let people know it exists.
 This is primarily for new sites, but all websites could benefit from this reminder.
 Make sure you add the site’s domain to your email signatures, business cards, letterhead, social media profiles, etc. Let potential visitors know the site is live and, if applicable, link to partners and request ways to obtain reciprocal links from their websites.